sbachinin/dalat-map/log.md

-how heavy are centroids?

-does it make sense to store centroids FOR BUILDINGS WITHOUT PHOTOS?

-so centroids should be generated from dead file too
+check adequacy of full_size_promise
+    replaceable with wait(0)?

 seems that building tap causes touchend and then panel.setSize

-    if panel is closed
-        & you click on an already selected bldg, panel must expand

 any reason for different easing for panel expand and for easeTo?

-    check freeze after many popstate (served from gh)
+check freeze after many popstate (served from gh, on xia)

 are buildings now conveniently linkable?

+need to organize photos, the workflow
+    how borrowed get into thumbs/large?
+    why not copy the interesting borrowed to "dalat architecture" and thus to originals-other? is zoo shown?
+    dinh 1 needs photos
+        there is 1 photo in borrowed, not processed yet also in wsl dalat-map-images repo was deleted and clone failed, hopefully just because of bad connection

     disable map rotation?
         (i guess it won't play well with map limits